Now, We Are Breaking Up: Production

 Samhwa Networks has signed an ₩8.96 billion contract with StudioS (Subsidiary-SBS) to produce the drama, (560 million won per episode).
 Kang Eun-kyung is creator of the series.

 On June 23, 2020, Huayi Brothers announced that Soo Ae has been offered to appear in the drama and she was considering the proposal, but eventually she declined.
 In November 2020, it was reported by United Artists Agency, Song Hye-kyo's management company, that she was considering to appear in the drama as protagonist.
 She last appeared in 2018 TV series Encounter.
 Yoon Jung-hee is returning to TV dramas after a hiatus of 7 years, she last starred in 2014 drama The Eldest.
-On 10 March, the line up of the cast appearing in drama was confirmed as: Song Hye-kyo, Jang Ki-yong, Choi Hee-seo, Kim Joo-hun, Nam Gi-ae, Choi Hong-il, Joo Jin-mo, Cha Hwa-yeon, Jang Hyuk-jin, Song Yoo-hyun, Lee Joo-myung, Park Hyo-joo, Yoon Na-moo and Yoon Jung-hee.
+On 10 March, the line up of the cast appearing in the drama was confirmed as: Song Hye-kyo, Jang Ki-yong, Choi Hee-seo, Kim Joo-hun, Nam Gi-ae, Choi Hong-il, Joo Jin-mo, Cha Hwa-yeon, Jang Hyuk-jin, Song Yoo-hyun, Lee Joo-myung, Park Hyo-joo, Yoon Na-moo and Yoon Jung-hee.
 Ki Eun-se, Kim Do-geon, Yura, Oh Se-hun and Shin Dong-wook joined the cast later.
 On September 30, photos from script reading site were released for public.

 Filming

 Song Hye-kyo started filming for the drama in Seoul on April 9, 2021.
 This is her first project after a two year hiatus.

-The location shooting of drama is taking place at Incheon Culture & Arts Center, located at Songdo International Business District.
+The location shooting of the drama is taking place at Incheon Culture & Arts Center, located at Songdo International Business District.
 Art Center is set up as the headquarters of the fashion company 'The One', that forms the background of the story of the drama.

 It was reported on July 20 that Yoon Jung-hee was confirmed for the Covid-19 contagion.
 As her schedule before confirmation didn't overlap, so filming was not stopped.
 Filming was finished on September 12, 2021.
 Production presentation of the series for promotion has been pre-recorded due to enlistment of actor Jang Ki-yong in August 2021, prior to release of the series.